-1. You must calculate the amount you will owe for both the employer and employee portions of FICA taxes (Social Security and Medicare) and set aside an amount equal to both the employee and employer portions of these taxes, to be paid later, through payroll tax deposits.
+Calculate the amount you will owe for both the employer and employee portions of FICA taxes (Social Security and Medicare) and set aside an amount equal to both the employee and employer portions of these taxes, to be paid later, through payroll tax deposits.

-2. You must total all the withholding for all employees and set aside this total to be paid later, through payroll tax deposits.
+Then, total all the withholding for all employees and your employer portion and all deductions and set aside the total to be paid later.

-Making Payroll Tax Deposits
+Making Payroll Tax Payments

-- the amounts you withheld from employee pay for federal and state income taxes
+- The amounts you withheld from employee pay for federal and state income taxes

-- the amounts you deducted from employee pay for Social Security and Medicare
+- The amounts you deducted from employee pay for Social Security and Medicare

-- the amounts you owe as an employer for Social Security and Medicare.
+- The amounts you owe as an employer for Social Security and Medicare.